Reckadon/PictionaryApp/README.md

 # PictionaryApp

-Pictionary App made with NodeJS, ExpressJS and with the help of Socket.io
+Pictionary App made with ReactJS NodeJS, ExpressJS and with the help of Socket.io